ipums/gas-change-ownership/README.md

 # gas-change-ownership

-This is a Google Apps Script to logically change ownership of files and folders by making copies and moving the old ones aside.
+This is a Google Apps Script (GAS) to logically change ownership of files and folders by making copies and moving the old ones aside.

 ## Why?